 The fixed and variable rate reimbursement – the fair approach

 Another key distinction is that FAVR payments, both the fixed stipend and the variable mileage rate, are generated based on the employee's zip code.
 This way the regional variations in fuel, insurance, and maintenance costs are taken into consideration, producing a fairer reimbursement method.
+This is particularly important in times of volatile fuel costs.

 To learn more about how FAVR works and why it is the most adaptable vehicle reimbursement approach in these unpredictable times, read our ultimate guide to FAVR reimbursement by clicking the link below.